UKICER 2024

 Research in Practice Project Activities (RIPPAs)

-Research in Practice Project Activities (RIPPAs) are a new form of collaborative, community-forming activity for Computing Science education research and practice at the United Kingdom and Ireland Computing Education Research (UKICER) conference.
+Research in Practice Project Activities (RIPPAs) are a relatively new form of collaborative, community-forming activity for Computing Science education research and practice at UKICER.

 The aim is to bring practitioners and researchers together in computing science education to form networks, exchanges ideas, form collaborations and put research into practice, incorporate research into practice or improving practice.